 Tips and techniques to make the art print correctly and how to build your knowledge.

-Review of screen mesh and its effect on final print.
+Review of screen mesh and its effect on the final print.

-Tips on how resolution effects on the final print.
+Tips on how resolution affects the final print.

 With the fundamentals of art preparation behind you, this half of the class will help you understand the basics of screen printing.
 Created for the absolute beginner, it is a starting point for individuals who want the chance to see exactly what happens in screen printing and be able to make an educated choice about how to proceed.

 Everyone will follow the process — from film positives to screen preparation to the printing of shirts — in an easy-to-understand way.
 The trainer will explain each step, identifying equipment, producing a positive film from artwork, choosing screen types and mesh sizes, making a working stencil, exposing screens, and printing garments with plastisol inks.